Folktales Translated in Hindi | Publishing

 A collection of 51 Folktales of Serbia "Serbian Folklore" was published in 1874.

-In the mean time a very important and well-known folktales collector Andrew Lang started publishing his own works.
+In the mean time a very important and well-known folktales collector of Scotland Andrew Lang started publishing his own works.
 He is regarded the best and the greatest collector of folktales of the world .
 He started his publishing from 1878 and continued till 1913.
 His first book was "Folklore of France" published in 1878.
 Along with collecting the folktales of various countries, he has published many fairy tales and has translated Arabian Nights also.